 On the private island of Tetiaroa, once owned by Marlon Brando, this exceptionally glamorous resort is a 20-minute flight from Papeete, the capital of Tahiti, by private aircraft.
 The 35 plush one-, two- and three-bedroom thatched beachfront villas have decks with plunge pools, separate sitting rooms, media centers and outdoor tubs.
-The full-service spa and wellness center offers couples’ suites, a waterfall and a tea lounge.
-Overseen by acclaimed chef Guy Martin, Les Mutinés serves fine French fare in a formal dining room.
-The renovated Beachcomber Café offers Polynesian-inspired dishes alongside classic French cuisine.
+The full-service spa and wellness center comprises a meditation area, a waterfall and a tea lounge.
+Les Mutinés serves fine French fare in a formal dining room.
+Other restaurant options include the Beachcomber Café for local specialties alongside classic French cuisine, and a new teppanyaki restaurant overseen by chef Kaito Nakamura.
 Activities include biking, snorkeling, kayaking, boating and bird-watching excursions, tennis, scuba diving and guided tours at environmental research stations on neighboring islands.
 Traditional Polynesian dance lessons, music classes, weaving instruction and cooking courses can also be booked.

-Editor’s Choice: Villa for two, $4,815 (all meals, house wine and spirits, and one spa treatment per villa per day included; minimum stay required).
+Editor’s Choice: Villa for two, $4,815 (all meals, house wines and spirits, and one spa treatment per villa per day included; minimum stay required).

 All meals and beverages (excluding premium wines and spirits); One daily excursion per person; One, two or three 50-minute spa treatments per room and per day, based on accommodation category; Access to fitness facilities; Beach and water sports equipment; Bicycles; Wi-Fi